 Keep in mind that fees are calculated based on the resort at which the purchase was made, regardless of whether it is points or weeks.
-In the case of Marriott Vacation Club’s more lucrative destinations such as Marriott's Aruba Ocean Club, maintenance fees would be higher than $1,000.
+In the case of Marriott Vacation Club’s more lucrative destinations such as Marriott's Aruba Ocean Club, maintenance fees could be higher than $1,000.
 For example, a one-bedroom platinum or gold annual use would be about $1,500.

 Now, keep this in mind when looking at Marriott Vacation Club maintenance fees.
 The initial price paid for the timeshare goes a long way toward determining the overall value of the timeshare.
-If a one-bedroom timeshare such as the one above at Aruba Ocean Club was purchased as a resale for, say, $7,000, then the average annual cost of the accommodation would be about $1,850 when the total cost is spread over a 20-year period.
+If a one-bedroom timeshare such as the one above at Aruba Ocean Club was purchased as a resale for, say, $7,000, then the average annual cost of the accommodation with fees would be about $1,850 when the total cost is spread over a 20-year period.
 That’s not bad for a week’s accommodation in a multi-room unit in Aruba.
 This is why it is crucial for buyers to buy on the resale market.

 3. Is Marriott Vacation Club a good deal?